zachmccabe/zachmccabe.github.io/index.md

 layout: kao_midnite_3
 title: "Hi, it’s Zach"
 date: 2023-01-03
-description: "I'm interested in visual communication, and cross-cultural communication.
-You can use this website to explore some of my on-going projects."
+description: "You can use this website to explore some of my on-going projects."

 ---

 {%- comment -%}